 Laodicea was lukewarm AND they were terrible at evaluating themselves.
 Jesus told them, “Thou sayest, I am rich, and increased with goods, and have need of nothing; and knowest not that thou art wretched, and miserable, and poor, and blind, and naked” (v.
 17).
 They didn’t even know how bad of a condition they were in!
 It was so bad that Jesus Himself was outside of the church, standing at the door, wanting to get in (v.
 20).

 When you are struggling, the devil, the accuser of the brethren (Rev. 12:10), wants you to forget the critical message that Jesus sent to Laodicea and preaches to us: “As many as I love, I rebuke and chasten: be zealous therefore, and repent” (v.
 19).
 As bad as the church of the Laodiceans was, JESUS STILL LOVED IT!
 Their horrible status did not stop His love for them.
 That fact deserves a praise break!
 He still loved them, and He still loves you!
+This beautiful truth is exactly why engaging in online Biblical studies is so restorative.

 He loved them so much that He rebuked and chastened them!
 His love is the kind of love that causes Him to tell you the truth about your faults and help you get right!
 It’s the disciplining, correcting, training, admonishing, convicting, reproving, chastising love that is looking out for you!
 This love is mentioned in Proverbs 3:11-12, where we find out “whom the LORD loveth he correcteth; even as a father the son in whom he delighteth.”
 Hebrews 12:5-11 confirms the same.